Tameside Borough Council’s largest new-build facility to date

 - 45,000 sq ft of space combining leisure, community and wellness facilities

 - Giving generations of Tameside’s children a place to learn to swim

-- Set to be a home to the sport of ‘Octopush’ underwater hockey
+- Home to the sport of ‘Octopush’ underwater hockey

-Our team of leisure experts have started work on the exciting £11.1m Tameside Wellness Centre for Tameside Council and developers Network Space.
+Our team of leisure experts delivered the exciting Tameside Wellness Centre for Tameside Council and developers Network Space.

-The landmark project at the heart of the regeneration of Tameside and the town of Denton is backed by a £1.6m grant from Sport England.
-The innovative centre, designed by our partners Pozzoni Architects, will combine leisure, community and wellness facilities all to be managed by Active Tameside.
+The landmark project is at the heart of the regeneration of Tameside and the town of Denton.
+Designed by our partners Pozzoni Architects, it combines leisure, community and wellness facilities, all managed by Active Tameside.